Cornell University College of Architecture, Art, and Planning: AAP campuses

 The college occupies four buildings on the northern end of the Arts Quad.
 Located in Sibley Hall are offices for the City and Regional Planning and Architecture departments, the Cornell in Rome program, and the Office of the Dean.
 The Green Dragon Cafe and student lounge is located in the basement.

 Olive Tjaden Hall is used by the Department of Art.
 It houses painting, drawing, photography and lithography studios, the Art department main office and faculty offices.
 Rand Hall housed studios and classrooms of the Department of Architecture until 2018 and is being renovated to house the Fine Arts Library and AAP shops.
-(In 2011, the Fine Arts Library was moved from the Sibley Hall Dome to the top floor of Rand Hall, following a reorganization coinciding with the opening of adjacent Milstein Hall.
+In 2011, the Fine Arts Library was moved from the Sibley Hall Dome to the top floor of Rand Hall, following a reorganization coinciding with the opening of adjacent Milstein Hall.

 Directly behind Sibley, the OMA/Rem Koolhaas and Shohei Shigematsu-designed Milstein Hall (named after Paul Milstein) is a prominent cantilevered structure housing studio space that extends over University Avenue.
-The LEED-certified building provides an array of features such as a stepped auditorium space for presentations and meetings, crit space, galleries, and a sunken garden.
-Design for the building was a grueling process, with several architects and a constantly delayed schedule.
-The unfinished building opened to students in the Fall of 2011, with the ceremonial completion scheduled the following Spring.
-In January 2013, the American Institute of Architects (AIA) gave Milstein Hall the Honor Award, its highest award.
-Designed by OMA, Milstein Hall was among 11 buildings in the United States and Canada that received 2013 AIA Honor Awards for Architecture.
+The LEED-certified building features a stepped auditorium space for presentations and meetings, crit space, galleries, and a sunken garden.
+The unfinished building opened to students in the fall of 2011, with the ceremonial completion scheduled the following spring.
+In 2013, Milstein Hall was one of 11 buildings in the United States and Canada to receive an Honor Award for architectural design from the American Institute of Architects.

 Off-campus programs and facilities

 The College of Architecture, Art, and Planning runs several off-campus programs.
-The most prominent of these is the Cornell in Rome Program in which students from all three disciplines, as well as Cornell students from outside AAP, spend one semester in Rome studying ancient to modern practices in architecture, art, and urban planning in classes taught by Cornell professors and Rome-based faculty.
-The program is housed at the 17th-century Palazzo Santacroce, in the historic center of Rome, minutes from the Pantheon and Piazza Navona.
+The most long standing is the Cornell in Rome, in which students from all three disciplines, as well as Cornell students from outside AAP, spend one semester in Rome studying architecture, art, urban planning, and Italian language, history, and culture.
+Classes are taught both by Cornell professors and Rome-based faculty.
+The program is housed at the 17th-century Palazzo Santacroce in the historic center of Rome.
 The Department of Planning also offers a winter program on sustainability in Panama, and a summer program on urban development in Brazil.

-Additionally, in 2006, the college opened AAP NYC, a 5500 sqft facility near Union Square in New York City, as a work and display space as well as a venue for Cornell events.
-AAP students can choose to spend 1 semester at AAP NYC, where they take studio and other classes, and are assigned an internship in a major architecture firm due to Cornell's influence and alumni connections.
+In 2006, the college opened AAP NYC, a 5500 sqft facility near Union Square in New York City, as a work and display space as well as a venue for Cornell events.
+AAP students can choose to spend one semester at AAP NYC, where they take studio and other classes.
+Students are also offered the option to intern at an architecture firm in the city.